kokosing/git-gifi/README.md

 ##### Notify about pull request changes
-If you want to send a notifaction to slack channel about pull request changes you need to enable it by specifying the channel to which you wan to send messages with
+If you want to send a notifaction to slack channel about pull request changes you need to enable it by specifying the channel to which you want to send messages.

-	git feature-configure
+	git slack-configure

 Additinally, if you want to send notification to particular people on slack like: mike and john, then add below line to your last commit message in pull request: